Technigo/project-movies/README.md

 - I include the React Router in the App.js with all the different available pages.
 - To get the movie list I did a fetch in the MovieList component, I did this by using the React hooks **useEffect** and **useState** to store the data.
 - I then did a **map()** on the movies array to generate the different movie cards.
 The user will be able to click on a card that redirects them to a page with the movie's details.
-- In the MovieDetail component I do a fetch of movie details according to the id of the movie that the user has clicked on.
+- In the MovieDetail component I did a fetch of movie details according to the id of the movie that the user has clicked on.
 This is achieved by using **params**, **temporal literals** and a **dynamic id**.
-- In the SimilarMovies component I do a fetch of similar movies, which I import in the MovieDetails component and include in it's return.
+- In the SimilarMovies component I did a fetch of similar movies, which I import in the MovieDetails component and include in it's return.
 - I have also created a Loading and Not Found page.
 While data is being processed in both MovieList and MovieDetails components the Loading page appears.
 If the data fetch fails, the user is redirected to the Not Found Page.
 - For the styling I used **Styled Components** and **CSS** and to display the movie cards I used both flexbox and grid depending on the device.